DonSchenck/csharp-kafka-events-workshop/README.md

 1. An application that is a web page to control and view your system.
 This application is written in JavaScript and JQuery.

 ## Note from the author
-Yes, this tutorial is a bit lengthy, with many moving parts.
+Yes, this tutorial is lengthy and involves many moving parts.
 This is a result of my attempt to mimic a real world situation.
 This is not just a simple "Hello world" example; this tutorial will yield useable information for your own use of Kafka and/or an Event Store.

 ## Prerequisites
 The following prerequisites are necessary: